ctrly4sh/simple-landing-page-with-gsap/README.md

-heyy programmers and devs  this i0 just a simple animated landing page.
+heyy programmers and devs  this is just a simple animated landing page.

 Tech stack : HTML , CSS
 Libraries used : Green sock animation [GSAP] in script